Alcohol and health

 Cancer, including mouth, pharynx, larynx, oesophagus, breast, stomach, bowel and liver cancer.

-Other health risks from excessive alcohol consumption include high blood pressure, heart disease and stroke.
+Other health risks from prolonged and excessive alcohol consumption include high blood pressure, heart disease and stroke.
 Long term heavy drinking can also negatively affect mental health.
-For reduction of risk of these conditions, it is best not to drink any alcohol.

-If you choose to drink alcohol, it is best to follow the The UK Chief Medical Officer's guidelines, which are:
+Not drinking alcohol is the best and safest advice to minimise your risk of ill health and harm caused from alcohol.
+If you do choose to drink alcohol, it is best to follow the The UK Chief Medical Officer's guidelines.
+These are:

 Men and women should drink no more than 14 units of alcohol per week.